dnamgyal/ruby-oo-relationships-practice-gym-membership-exercise-nyc01-seng-ft-042020/README.md

 **Gym**

-  - Get a list of all gyms
+  - Get a list of all gyms #done

-  - Get a list of all memberships at a specific gym
+  - Get a list of all memberships at a specific gym #done

-  - Get a list of all the lifters that have a membership to a specific gym
+  - Get a list of all the lifters that have a membership to a specific gym #done

-  - Get a list of the names of all lifters that have a membership to that gym
+  - Get a list of the names of all lifters that have a membership to that gym #done

-  - Get the combined lift total of every lifter has a membership to that gym
+  - Get the combined lift total of every lifter has a membership to that gym #done